 Mr. Anderson is a 1977 graduate of the University of Illinois College of Law where he graduated first in his class, summa cum laude, Order of the Coif, and served as editor of the Law Review.
-He also is a Certified Public Accountant in the State of Illinois.
+Mr. Anderson currently serves as the Visiting Director of the Jerome Mirza Trial Academy at the University of Illinois College of Law.
+The Jerome Mirza Trial Academy is designed to teach trial advocacy and professional responsibility to the next generation of trial lawyers.
+Mr. Anderson also is a Certified Public Accountant in the State of Illinios.

 Honors & Awards

-Additional significant honors and awards Mr. Anderson has achieved include: Chambers USA: America’s Leading Lawyers for Business (General Commercial Litigation); Business Professional People for the Public Interest Law “40 Who’ve Made a Difference” (2009); Chicago Legal Clinic’s Cardinal Bernardin Award (2008); Legal Assistance Foundation of Chicago Lifetime Achievement Award (2008); AIDS Legal Council of Chicago 2006 Advocate of the Year; United States District Court for the Northern District of Illinois and Chicago Chapter of the Federal Bar Association Excellence in Pro Bono and Public Interest Service Award (2003 and 2004); Fellow, American Bar Foundation; Member, University of Illinois College of Law Board of Visitors (1996-1998) (2009); Member, Magistrate Judge Merit Selection Panel, U.S. District Court, Northern District of Illinois (1996-1998, 2009-present); University of Illinois College of Law “Distinguished Graduate,” 1996-1997; Who’s Who in America, 1992-present; Elijah Watt Sells Award Winner, CPA Exam, 1974.
+Additional significant honors and awards Mr. Anderson has achieved include: Justice John Paul Stevens Award (2014) (Chicago Bar Association’s Highest Award); Chambers USA: America’s Leading Lawyers for Business (General Commercial Litigation); Business Professional People for the Public Interest Law “40 Who’ve Made a Difference” (2009); Chicago Legal Clinic’s Cardinal Bernardin Award (2008); Legal Assistance Foundation of Chicago Lifetime Achievement Award (2008); AIDS Legal Council of Chicago 2006 Advocate of the Year; U.S. District Court for the Northern District of Illinois and Chicago Chapter of the Federal Bar Association Excellence in Pro Bono and Public Interest Service Award (2003 and 2004); Fellow, American Bar Foundation; Member, University of Illinois College of Law Board of Visitors (1996-1998) (2009); Member, Magistrate Judge Merit Selection Panel, U.S. District Court, Northern District of Illinois (1996-1998, 2009-present); University of Illinois College of Law “Distinguished Graduate,” 1996-1997; Who’s Who in America, 1992-present; Elijah Watt Sells Award Winner, CPA Exam, 1974.

 Mr. Anderson’s professional memberships include the American Bar Association; Illinois State Bar Association; Chicago Bar Association (Board of Managers, 1990-1992; Vice Chair, Civil Rights Committee, 1989-1990; Chair, Large Law Firm Committee, 1997-1998, Vice Chair, 1996-1997; Vice Chair, Committee to End Recidivism, 1996-1998); and Federal Circuit Bar Association.